Mission & Overview

 Flu Clinics in Schools

-The Central NH Regional Public Health Network partners with local schools to vaccinate students against seasonal influenza.
+The Central NH RPHN partners with local schools to vaccinate students against seasonal influenza.
 This program prioritizes schools where children are less likely to be insured or have other barriers to being vaccinated.
-For more information about this initiative, contact the Regional Public Health Emergency Preparedness Coordinator, Angel Ekstrom, at (603)238-3583 or [email protected].
+For more information about this initiative, contact the RPHN Emergency Preparedness Coordinator, Angel Ekstrom, at (603)238-3583 or [email protected].

 Emergency Volunteers

-The Central Public Health Network coordinates efforts to recruit, train, and deploy a volunteer Medical Reserve Corps (MRC) during public health emergencies.
+The Central NH RPHN coordinates efforts to recruit, train, and deploy a volunteer Medical Reserve Corps (MRC) during public health emergencies.
 The MRC supports local emergency responders to provide emergency public health services throughout the region.
 MRC volunteers include medical, public health, and general professionals.
 For more information about the Central NH MRC contact Angel Ekstrom (603)238-3582.

 Organizational Structure